bluz71/nvim-linefly/README.md

 _linefly_ supports [Diagnostics](https://neovim.io/doc/user/diagnostic.html).

-The `with_diagnostic_status` option specifies whether to indicate the presence of the Diagnostics in the current buffer.
+The `with_diagnostic_status` option specifies whether to indicate the presence of the diagnostics in the current buffer.

 By default, diagnositics will be displayed if the [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin is loaded.